Homemade Tres Leches Cake Recipe

 Make-Ahead: While you can and should eat this cake as soon as it is done, you can make this cake up to two days ahead of time.
 Keep in the refrigerator until ready to serve.

 How to Store: Store covered in the refrigerator for up to 5 days.
 Cover and freeze for up to 3 months.
 Thaw in the refrigerator for 1 day before serving.
-It would be best to keep the whipped cream topping off of the cake for the best freezing results.
+For the best freezing results, keep the whipped cream topping off of the cake.

 chef notes + tips